Global Initiatives Grant

 Each year, the Wenner-Gren Foundation funds a small number of initiatives that meet a need not already addressed by our other programs.
 Global Initiatives Grants help support innovative projects that benefit the discipline as a whole by creating the conditions for anthropologists to do better work.
 We look for initiatives in which a small amount of money can have a wide and lasting impact, building capacity for the discipline to thrive.

-In the past, we have prioritized projects aimed at building capacity by addressing specific themes, including the impact of Covid-19 on anthropology and the struggle for racial justice in the discipline and the ethical treatment of human remains.
-In 2023, we will be prioritizing projects advancing professional ethics in anthropology.
-We welcome proposals for collaborations designed to foster ethical relationships among anthropologists and between anthropologists and those affected by their work.
+In the past, we have prioritized projects aimed at building capacity by addressing specific themes, including the impact of Covid-19 on anthropology, the struggle for racial justice in the discipline, the ethical treatment of human remains and supporting paleoanthropology in East Africa.

 Award Money